jxph025319/edx-documentation/en_us/shared/manage_discussions/discussions.rst

    discussions.
 Course authors and any team members who have the **Admin** role can grant discussion moderation roles to others.

-Different options for working with discussions are available through the following roles.

-* Discussion Administrators
-* Discussion Moderators
-* Community TAs
-* Group Community TAs

-.. note:: The options for moderating discussions described below are only available when members of the discussion administration team work in a web browser.
-The edX mobile apps do not currently offer moderation options.

-   For more information about differences between discussions on the edx.org site and on the mobile apps, see :ref:`Discussions on Mobile Apps`.

-Each of the roles listed above can perform the following tasks in course
+All of the discussion moderation and administration roles can perform the following tasks in course discussions.
-discussions:

 * Edit posts, comments, and responses at any level
 * Review posts that are flagged for misuse